jackgedge/iifo_systematic_review/docs/plan.md

     - Observational studies (cohort, case-control, cross-sectional).
     - Case series.
     - Clinical trials.
-    - Case reports providing unique data on vulnerable populations.
+    - Case reports.

 ### 8b - Exclusion Criteria
+Exclusion Criteria
 1. Full text not available in English.
-2. Studies not focusing on intentional ingestion of foreign object via the oral cavity (mouth).
+2. Studies not focusing on intentional self-ingestion (into the gastrointestinal tract) of foreign object via the oral cavity (mouth) or where unclear if ingested.
 3. Studies focussing solely on accidental ingestion.
 4. Non-Human/ animal studies.
 5. Reviews, editorials, commentaries, and opinion pieces without original empirical data.
 6. Duplicate publications or studies with overlapping data sets (the most comprehensive or recent study will be included).
-7. Studies focusing on ingestion of substances (e.g. poisons, medications) rather than physical foreign objects.
+7. Studies focusing on ingestion or co-ingestion of substances (e.g. poisons, medications) rather than physical foreign objects.
 8. Ingestions undertaken in controlled environment as part of voluntary study.
+9. Ingestions not explicitly stated to be intentional and history not suggestive of deliberate ingestion (i.e. Age < 8, no history of previous ingestions, no psychiatric co-morbidities, not a prisoner/detainee/vulnerable group).
+10. Does not meet inclusion criteria.
+11. Ingestions where death resulted from other means (i.e. suicide)

 ### 9 - Data Collection